ess-dmsc/h5cpp/README.md

 [![Join the chat at https://gitter.im/h5cpp/community](https://badges.gitter.im/h5cpp/community.svg)](https://gitter.im/h5cpp/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-*h5cpp* is a modern C++ wrapper for HDF5s C-API.
+*h5cpp* is a modern C++ wrapper for HDF5's C-API.

 ## Motivation

-HDF5 is a powerful binary file format.
-There is virtually nothing that cannot be stored within an HDF5 file.
-To read and write data from and to an HDF5 file you can either use the C-API or one of the wrappers for a scripting language (for Python there is for instance [h5py](http://www.h5py.org/) or [pytables](http://www.pytables.org/)).
-However, to keep their interfaces simple, many of these wrappers do not provide the full functionality HDF5 has to offer.
+[HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) is a powerful binary format.
+There is virtually nothing that cannot be stored in an HDF5 file.
+You can either use the C-API or one of the wrappers for a scripting language (for Python there is for instance [h5py](http://www.h5py.org/) or [pytables](http://www.pytables.org/)).
+To keep their interfaces simple, many of these wrappers do not provide the full functionality HDF5 has to offer.
 If you want to use all features available, you must use the C-API, which is, however, quite unwieldy and not conducive to modern C++ idioms.

-**h5cpp** aims to provide a domain-agnostic and easy-to-use modern C++ interface to the full functionality of HDF5.
+**h5cpp** provides a domain-agnostic and easy-to-use modern C++ interface to the full functionality of HDF5.

 We currently support:
 * Linux